qiskit-community/qiskit-metal/README.md

 ```

 ##### MacOs:
- Open you Windows Command Prompt and type in
+ Open Terminal and type in
  ```
 echo $PATH
  ```